 Step Four: Cooking the Chicken Chettinad

-- Saute, in the oil of your choice, the onions, curry leaves and bay leaf until the onions are translucent and soft.
+- Saute, in the oil of your choice, the onions, curry leaves, and bay leaf until the onions are translucent and soft.
 Add three teaspoons of ginger-garlic paste and green chilli.
 Cook gently until soft.
+If using, add the Kalpasi at this stage.

 - Add half to three-quarters of the masala mix, star anise petals, plus a splash of water.
 As soon as the water has evaporated, add the chicken.
 Seal the chicken on all sides.